Do I Need An SSL Certificate For My Website?

-In short, if your website is a collection of pictures of your goldfish Rudy with a small blog and doesn’t require visitors to log in, you probably don't need SSL.
-If you have a login form or send or receive private customer information, then you need SSL.
+In summary, if your website is a collection of pictures of your goldfish Rudy and doesn’t require visitors to log in, you probably don't need SSL.
+If you have a login form or handle personal information or just want to look more trustworthy, then you need SSL.
 If you run an e-commerce website where people provide you with credit card information directly on your site, you absolutely need SSL.

 Where do I purchase an SSL certificate?